Tulsan Sally Frasier, longtime library advocate, political activist, dies at 80

 Frasier, who said her library work grew out of her love for children and children's causes, also campaigned for libraries and lobbied Oklahoma's state and national lawmakers on their behalf.

-Her dedication earned her various appointments, including to the Urban Libraries Council Executive Board, which she served on from 1990-1999; an American Library Association task force; and as a delegate to the Governor's Conference on Libraries and Information Services.
+Her dedication earned her various appointments, including to the Urban Libraries Council Executive Board, on which she served from 1990-99; to an American Library Association task force; and as a delegate to the Governor's Conference on Libraries and Information Services.

 At the Tulsa library, Frasier was especially invested in the work of special services, helping make the library more accessible to those with disabilities.
 She also was instrumental in the development of the library's Hispanic and African American Resource Centers as a member of their advisory boards, Johnson said.